nodet/git-check/readme.md

 This script was written by Xavier Nodet <xavier.nodet@gmail.com>
 and is Unlicensed <http://unlicense.org/>.
 ```

+The script will only ever consider a single remote when searching from which
+branch the reference was created.
+By default, that remote is `origin`.
+But if
+the branch is configured to push to another repository (by means of the git
+configuration value `branch.[branch].remote` being set), then that remote is
+used instead.
+In any case, specifying the remote on the command line using
+the `-r` flag takes precedence.

 When a git configuration option `check.branches.[remote]` exists (e.g.
 `check.branches.origin`), it is assumed to be a regex that matches the